-Summary of CY 2021 financial results
+Summary of CY 2022 financial results

-The CY 2021 financial information analyzed for this report comprises information for 409 reporting entities across 44 states compared to 374 entities across 43 states in 2020.
-Information from Alaska, Delaware, Montana, North Dakota, South Dakota, and Wyoming is not represented, primarily because the reporting entities in these states were excluded based on the filtering criteria used for this report (described in the following paragraph).
-The COVID-19 pandemic had an impact on the financial results of MAOs in 2020 due to the decreased utilization of healthcare.
-However, pent-up demand for healthcare services from 2020 led to increased utilization in 2021, which resulted in a decrease in underwriting ratios for MAOs in 2021 compared to 2020.
+The CY 2022 financial information analyzed for this report comprises information for 426 reporting entities across 47 states, compared to 409 entities across 44 states from the prior year's report.
+Information from Alaska, Montana, and Wyoming is not represented, primarily because the reporting entities in these states were excluded based on the filtering criteria described in the following paragraph.
+Of these 426 reporting entities, we identified 81 entities as provider-sponsored health plans (PSHPs), based on publicly available parent organization information and their status as provider entities.
+In this shortlist of 81 entities, we excluded large national PSHPs (like Kaiser) as these plans are not representative of the subset we are targeting for comparison purposes.
+We analyzed the financial performance of PSHPs separately from the traditional MAOs to identify any significant differences between the two entity types.
+These findings are outlined in later sections of this report.
 We retrieved the annual statements from an online database.
 In addition to the limiting criteria used to select companies in this report, certain MAOs may be omitted from this report because of their exclusions from the online database.

-The MAO financials included in this report comprise information from MA only and MAPD plans and does not include stand-alone Prescription Drug Plans (PDPs).
+The MAO financials included in this report comprise information from MA-only and MAPD plans and does not include stand-alone prescription drug plans (PDPs).
 We compiled the financial data for the MAOs to produce outcomes of key financial metrics for various company groupings.
 We summarized the distribution of results to allow for user reference and benchmarking purposes.
 Unless otherwise stated, only companies with at least \$10 million in MA revenue were used in this analysis.